marcoalopez/GrainSizeTools/DOCS/getting_started.md

 By default, the ```summarize``` function returns:

 - Different **central tendency estimators** ("averages") including the arithmetic and geometric means, the median, and the KDE-based mode (i.e. frequency peak).
-- The **confidence intervals** for the different means and the median at 95% of certainty in absolute and percentage relative to the average (*a.k.a* coefficient of variation).
-The meaning of these intervals are that given the observed data, there is a 95% probability (one in 20) that the true value of grain size falls within this credible region.
-It is provides the lower and upper bounds, the error in percentage respect to the average, and the length of the confidence interval.
+- The **confidence intervals** for the different means and the median at 95% of certainty in absolute value and in percentage relative to the average (*a.k.a* coefficient of variation).
+The meaning of these intervals is that, given the observed data, there is a 95% probability (one in 20) that the true value of grain size falls within this credible interval.
+The function provides the lower and upper bounds of the confidence interval, the error in percentage respect to the average, and the interval length.
 - The methods used to estimate the confidence intervals for each average (excepting for the mode).
-By default the function ```summarize``` will choose the optimal method depending on distribution features (Fig. X)
+The function ```summarize``` automatically choose the optimal method depending on distribution features (Fig. 6)
 - The sample size and two population dispersion measures: the (Bessel corrected) [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation) and the [interquartile range](https://en.wikipedia.org/wiki/Interquartile_range).
 - The shape of the lognormal distribution using the multiplicative standard deviation (MSD)
 - A Shapiro-Wilk test warning indicating when the data deviates from normal and/or lognormal (when p-value < 0.05).

 ![](https://github.com/marcoalopez/GrainSizeTools/blob/master/FIGURES/avg_map.png?raw=true)

-*Figure X. Decision tree flowchart for choosing the optimal confidence interval estimation method.
-For details on this see [Lopez-Sanchez (2020)](https://doi.org/10.1016/j.jsg.2020.104042)*
+*Figure 6.
+Decision tree flowchart for choosing the optimal confidence interval estimation method.
+For details see [Lopez-Sanchez (2020)](https://doi.org/10.1016/j.jsg.2020.104042)*

 The ```summarize()``` method contains different input parameters (arguments) that we will commented on in turn.
-The help of the function looks like this in the script (use ``?summarize`` or CTRL+I in the console to obtain this):
+The help of the function looks like this in the script (use ``?summarize`` or CTRL+I in the console to see this):

 ```python
 def summarize(data,